Utah Deaf History and Culture

 Swimming Pool Enjoyment

 Every week, a swimming pool at the Utah School for the Deaf was filled with fresh water and opened to all groups at set times.
 The swimmers were free to shout as loudly as they pleased.
 The boys and girls were ecstatic and enthusiastic.
-This, according to Arthur W. Wenger, would allow them to vent, which could help them control their tempers and fights later on (Wenger, The Silent Worker, January 1921).
+According to Arthur W. Wenger, this would allow them to vent, which could help them control their tempers and fights later on (Wenger, The Silent Worker, January 1921).

 Students of Utah School for the Deaf, 1928-1930.
 Back L-R: Wayne Stewart, William Woodward, Alton Fisher, John (Jack) White, Joseph Burnett, possible Leon Edwards, Arvel Christensen, Virgil Greenwood, ____ Front L-R: J. Sherwood Messerly, Rodney Walker, Melvin Penman, Wesley Perry, Verl Throup, _____